p-mckenzie/p-mckenzie.github.io/_posts/2020-07-30-tic-tac-toe.md

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
-  Programming AI to play perfect (win or draw) tic-tac-toe against a user, either via command line or a user interface built with Pygame.
+  Programming an AI to play perfect (win or draw) tic-tac-toe against a user, either via command line or a user interface built with Pygame.

 # (Optional) Link to an image that represents your blog post.